j-chou/SVDquartets/README.md

 # SVDquartets Experiments
-This repository contains all scripts used in our paper, A Comparative Study of SVDquartets and Other Coalescent-Based Species Tree Estimation Methods.
+This repository contains all scripts used in our paper, A Comparative Study of SVDquartets and Other Coalescent-Based Species Tree Estimation Methods by Jed Chou, Ashu Gupta, Shashank Yaduvanshi, Ruth Davidson, Mike Nute, Siavash Mirarab, and Tandy Warnow.

 ##Simulated Datasets
 Links to the simulated datasets and species tree estimation methods used in this study can all be found at goo.gl/EgkWRk